 Most people have heard that B12 is only found in animal products, which is true.
 That's why B12 is an essential supplement if you are on a vegan diet.

 What a lot of people do not know is that B12 deficiency is common, even on a diet rich in animal protein.
-In this article, we will talk about why that can happen.
+In this article, we will talk about why that can happen and how to treat B12 deficiency.

 There are also four main types of B12, and they are all not created equal.
 We will discuss the different types of vitamin B12 and the best ones to supplement with to support optimal health levels.